Esmaeel-A/IrrigationExtentMapping/README.md

 Compute OPTRAM soil moisture for each Landsat image

-Compare OPTRAM soil moisture to SMAP for quality control
+Compare OPTRAM soil moisture to SMAP for optional quality control

-Map irrigation extent annually
+Map annual irrigation extent

-Design and run accuracy assessments
+Design sampling and perform accuracy assessments

 All scripts are written for use in Google Earth Engine (GEE).

-#Repository Structure
+# Repository Structure
-01_CalculateSM_OptramParameters
+## 01_CalculateSM_OptramParameters

-Calculates OPTRAM soil-moisture parameters for a specified WRS Path/Row.
+Calculates OPTRAM soil-moisture parameters for a specified WRS Path and Row.

 Uses the stepwise SRT–NDVI relationship

-Fits a linear model to estimate OPTRAM parameters (iw, id, sd, sw, vw, wv)
+Fits a linear model to estimate the parameters iw, id, sd, sw, vw, and wv

-Parameters are computed for each year from 2000–2024 using two years of Landsat data
+Computes parameters for each year from 2000–2024 using two years of Landsat data

-Output: FeatureCollection of OPTRAM parameters for all years
+Output: A FeatureCollection containing OPTRAM parameters for each year

-02_RawLandsatToSM_Optram
+## 02_RawLandsatToSM_Optram

-Quality-control step (optional).
-Computes OPTRAM soil moisture for every Landsat image in the selected footprint.
+Optional quality-control step that computes OPTRAM soil moisture for every Landsat image in the selected footprint.

-Requires parameter file from Step 01
+Requires the parameter file generated in Step 01

-Inputs: year, WRS path, WRS row
+Inputs: year, WRS path, and WRS row

-Output: OPTRAM soil-moisture image for each Landsat acquisition in the chosen year
+Output: OPTRAM soil-moisture images for each Landsat acquisition in that year

-03_CompareOptramSMToSMAP
+## 03_CompareOptramSMToSMAP

-Quality-control step (optional).
-Compares OPTRAM soil moisture (Step 02) with SMAP soil moisture.
+Optional quality-control step comparing OPTRAM soil moisture (Step 02) to SMAP soil moisture.

-Matches each OPTRAM SM image with SMAP on the same date
+Matches OPTRAM SM images with SMAP data on the same dates

-Aggregates OPTRAM SM to SMAP pixel scale
+Aggregates OPTRAM SM to SMAP pixel size

 Computes R², RMSE, p-value, slope, and intercept

-Optional: generate scatter plots
+Supports optional generation of per-image scatterplots

 Covers all years from 2000–2024

-04_OptramSMToIrrigationExtent
+## 04_OptramSMToIrrigationExtent

-Main step for mapping irrigation extent.
+Main script for generating irrigation-extent maps.

-Uses OPTRAM SM computed on the fly (Step 01) or pre-computed SM (Step 02)
+Uses OPTRAM soil moisture calculated from Step 01 parameters or pre-computed soil moisture from Step 02

-Output: Yearly categorical raster with values:
+Output: Annual raster classification with the following codes:

 0 = Not irrigated

 1 = Irrigated in summer

-2 = Irrigated all years
+2 = Irrigated every year

 3 = Irrigated in winter

-05_AccuracyAssessment_SamplingDesign
+## 05_AccuracyAssessment_SamplingDesign

-Quality-control step (optional).
-Generates random reference points for accuracy assessment.
+Optional quality-control step that generates random reference points for accuracy assessment.

-06_AccuracyAssessment_ResponseDesign
+## 06_AccuracyAssessment_ResponseDesign

-Quality-control step (optional).
-Documentation and design for labeling reference points.
+Optional quality-control step documenting the response-design process used to label reference points.

-07_AccuracyAssessment_Analysis
+## 07_AccuracyAssessment_Analysis

-Quality-control step (optional).
-Computes accuracy metrics for dry-season irrigation extent for each year.
+Optional quality-control step that computes accuracy metrics for dry-season irrigation extent for each year.

 Requires labeled reference points

 Outputs include overall accuracy, F-score, and user/producer accuracy for irrigated and non-irrigated classes

-License
+# License

-See LICENSE.md for details.
+See LICENSE.md for terms of use.

-Summary
+# Summary

-This repository provides a complete and reproducible workflow for mapping irrigation extent using OPTRAM soil moisture and Landsat time series without training data.
-Scripts can be used sequentially or independently depending on your application.
+This repository provides a complete, reproducible workflow for mapping irrigation extent using OPTRAM soil moisture and Landsat time series without training data.
+Each step can be run independently, or the full pipeline can be executed end-to-end depending on your needs.